abhishek8908/cucumber-v4-example/README.md

 Version 4.0 introduces some excellent features:

 ```
-1. With introduction to version 3 dynamic type casting was not supported.
+1. With introduction to version 3 dynamic type caste captured String to desired type was not supported.
    This feature is back in version 4.0 release.
    see example (code).Just include the TypeRegistryConfiguration.java in your glue path.